 The parent must be fully described and be readily available to the public.
 The different crosses conducted must be disclosed.

 According to the Australian Patents Act 1990, plants and animals, and the biological processes for their generation, are not patentable subject matter for an innovation patent.

-However, it is possible to apply for an innovation patent on processes that use a plant or animal, or part of them, but that do not result in the generation of a plant or animal.
+However, it is possible to apply for an innovation patent on processes that use a plant or animal, or part of them, that do not result in the generation of a plant or animal.